PhilipRurka/Build-Server/README.md

 You can update any pre-written code in the project and add any needed server code.

 ### General Page Details
-The header will be sticky and will contain five links.
+The header will be sticky and contain five links.

 When clicking/hovering on any header link, they become active.
 The images above shows this state.